nzws/nzws/README.md

 ### Hi there 👋

 Hello, I'm a student studying programming.
-I have been interested in web development in the past, currently work as a front-end engineer using React with TypeScript.
+I have been interested in web development in the past, currently work as a web engineer using TypeScript/React/Next.js/etc.
-I also develop backend and mobile applications using as well.
+I also develop mobile applications using as well.
 Recently, I am also interested in IoT systems such as smart homes and sensing and studying at university.

 #### 📫 How to reach me: